Proctor's Theatre (Schenectady, New York)

 Proctor's Theatre (officially stylized as Proctors since 2007; however, the marquee retains the apostrophe) is a theatre and former vaudeville house located in Schenectady, New York, United States.
-Many famous artists have performed there, notably Mariah Carey (whose 1993 top-rated Thanksgiving special was taped there), Britney Spears, Hal Holbrook, Ted Wiles, and George Burns, as well as many others.
+Many famous artists have performed there, including Mariah Carey (whose 1993 top-rated Thanksgiving special was taped there), Britney Spears, Hal Holbrook, Ted Wiles, and George Burns, as well as many others.
 It has one of the largest movie screens in the Northeast.

 The theatre was opened on December 27, 1926.
 It was designed by architect Thomas Lamb.
-Four years later it hosted the first public demonstration of television.
 In 1979 the building was added to the National Register of Historic Places, shortly before being renovated after a long period of decline and neglect.
 A renovation completed in 2007 added two theatres to the complex, providing a variety of performance spaces.

 Building

 The theater building is located on the south side of State Street (NY 5), in a densely developed commercial area.
 The exterior of the building and its interior arcade are included in the Register listing.

 It is a three-story building with attic.
 The North (front) facade is faced in stucco, with engaged Doric pilasters.
 Ornamentation includes garlands and paterae on the friezes.
 A large marquee covers the sidewalk in front.

 Inside, the arcade that connects the entrance to the theatre features space for (originally) 14 boutiques, with five copper-framed glass windows.
 A marble staircase leads to the upstairs offices, and the box office and showcase are paneled in Walnut.

 The foyer is carpeted in red, with men's and women's smoking rooms on either side.
 Two more marble staircases lead to the balcony level.
 A pastoral mural in sepia decorates the wall.
 The staircases lead to a balcony promenade with an authentic Louis XV style sofa.
 Decoration includes Corinthian columns, iron railings and extensive gold leaf detailing.

 Corinthian columns also flank the proscenium arch over the stage.
 Gold leaf detail is all over the domed ceiling and entrance arches, in contrast to the black and silver damask wall coverings.
 The side loges are trimmed with iron grilles in the arches and heavy velvet drapes.
 Light is provided by a central black and gold chandelier with 192 lamps, flanked by six smaller fixtures.